Organic molecules as single-photon sources: Molecular quantum emitter

 The frequencies of the vibrational modes typically span the range from about \SI{10}{cm^{-1}} (\SI{300}{GHz}) for the lowest-frequency large-scale vibrations to about \SI{3000}{cm^{-1}} (\SI{90}{THz}) for the highest frequency C-H bond stretching vibrational modes\cite{Biakowska2017,Greiner2020}.
 At cryogenic temperatures below \SI{10}{K} (frequency of \SI{200}{GHz}) all of these modes are predominantly in their ground state at equilibrium.
 Furthermore, in all molecules considered in this review, the vibrational lifetime is two to three orders of magnitude shorter than that of the electronic transition.
 As a result, whenever the molecular vibrations are excited, they are very likely to decay before the molecule changes its electronic state.
 This behavior is referred to as Kasha's rule\cite{Kasha1950}, which states that at any given moment the emitter is much more likely to be in the lowest energy vibrational state of the corresponding electronic manifold (i.e., the lowest states among the ones marked $\ket{g}$ and $\ket{e}$).
 As a consequence, only transitions originating from these states are considered when describing the emitter behavior under normal circumstances (although strong enough excitation can result in stimulated transitions which violate this rule\cite{Zirkelbach2023}).

 The vibronic transitions into $v>0$ manifold of the electronically excited state are frequently exploited for excitation in SPS applications, which is commonly referred to as 0-1 excitation scheme (blue line in the inset of Fig. \ref{fig:overview}b).
 Due to their relatively narrow linewidth of several \SI{}{GHz} to several tens of \SI{}{GHz}\cite{Zirkelbach2022}, they can be used to efficiently drive the molecule to its excited state.
 Thanks to Kasha's rule, the emission still occurs from the vibrational ground state of $\ket{e}$, so it has a significant fraction of the narrow 00ZPL producing indistinguishable photons.
 At the same time, the fast vibrational state decay allows for the excited state inversion, which further boosts the photon emission rate.
-Combined with the fact, that simple spectral filtering allows for easy separation of the excitation laser from the emitted single photons, this excitation scheme is the most commonly used for indistinguishable molecule-based SPSs\onlinecite{Lettow2010,Rezai2018,Lombardi2021,Duquennoy2022,Schofield2022b}.
+Combined with the fact, that simple spectral filtering allows for easy separation of the excitation laser from the emitted single photons, this excitation scheme is the most commonly used for generating indistinguishable photons from a single molecule\cite{Lettow2010,Rezai2018,Lombardi2021,Duquennoy2022,Schofield2022b}.

 In addition to intramolecular vibrations described above, there are also delocalized vibrations of the host material, i.e., phonons.
 These mainly have two effects on the molecular emitters stemming from two kinds of interaction.
 The first case originating from a linear interaction is analogous to the effect of the intramolecular vibrations: the phonons get created during optical transitions, giving rise to additional red-shifted emission (yellow part of the spectrum in Fig. \ref{fig:overview}b and yellow wavy lines in its inset) and blue-shifted absorption.
 Since the phonons form a continuum rather than discrete modes, this effect produces relatively broad spectral features on the scale of several \SI{}{THz}, which are often called phonon wings.
 The second phonon effect, stemming from the quadratic electron-phonon interaction, gives rise to temperature-dependent dephasing of the optical transitions, as described in the section \ref{sec:emitter_parameters}.